mchmarny/tfeel/README.md

 ## Configuration

 Edit the `scripts/config.sh` file with your Twitter API info.
-Alternatively define the following environment variables
+Alternatively define the following environment variables.
+Instractions how to configure your Twitter API access codes are found [here](http://docs.inboundnow.com/guide/create-twitter-application/):

 ```
 # export T_CONSUMER_KEY=""